unique-influence-tech/nanigans-reporting-api/README.md

 ## The Depth Parameter

 All requests will require a depth parameter.
-The depth parameter tells you the level of depth you want the request to return.
+This tells you how many dimensions you want each row to return.
 This is dependent on the relationship between the dimensions.
-By default, this parameter is zero.

 ```python
 >>> import nanigans